xinze-zheng/xinze-zheng.github.io/_pages/about.md

 ---
 About Me
 ======
 This is William.
-I'm an undergraduate student majoring in Computer Science & Statistics with a minor in Mathematics at [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I am currently a Research Intern at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia-zh-cn/).
+I recently graduated from [University of Illinois at Urbana-Champaign](https://illinois.edu/)(B.S. in Computer Science and Statistics, Minor in Mathematics).

 I have a broad interest in **networked systems** research.
 I enjoy building new systems for emerging workloads and computing environments with equal attention to systems and networking optimizations.